vegaprotocol/vega/UPGRADING.md

 * [Configuration changes](#configuration-changes)
 * [Command line changes](#command-line-changes)

+This document covers most of the breaking changes in using the command line or configuring the different softwares.

 # Configuration changes

-This document covers most of the breaking changes in using the command line or configuring the different softwares.

-We also recommend that node operators generate a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder to compare this new configuration to their existing ones to address any changes.
+We recommend that node operators generate a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder to compare these new configurations to their existing ones to address any changes.
 Any missing entries in the configuration will be using defaults.

 ## Vega